Chalo1996/Mpesa_STK_API/README.md

   - the same bootstrap token
   - username + password (+ optional email)

+Implementation detail:

+- The backend expects the token in header `X-Bootstrap-Token: <token>`.

 Security notes:

 - The endpoint only works when **no superuser exists**.